lune-climate/lune-shipping-csv-tool/README.md

 2. Install Node if you don't have it already
 3. Install a package manager if you don't have it already
 4. Install all dependencies via  `npm install` or `yarn` depending on your package manager of choice
+5. Run the utility via `npm run start` or `yarn start` depending on your package manager of choice

 Now follow the [How to use](#how-to-use) instructions.
 Remember to mentally replace all `lune-csv-calculator` occurrences with `yarn start` (or `npm run start`, if you use `npm`) – you